Photon: Historical development

 A few physicists persisted in developing semiclassical models in which electromagnetic radiation is not quantized, but matter appears to obey the laws of quantum mechanics.
 Although the evidence from chemical and physical experiments for the existence of photons was overwhelming by the 1970s, this evidence could not be considered as absolutely definitive; since it relied on the interaction of light with matter, and a sufficiently complete theory of matter could in principle account for the evidence.

-Nevertheless, all semiclassical theories were refuted definitively in the 1970s and 1980s by photon-correlation experiments.
+In the 1970s and 1980s photon-correlation experiments definitively demonstrated quantum photon effects.

-Hence, Einstein's hypothesis that quantization is a property of light itself is considered to be proven.
+These experiments produce results that cannot be explained by any classical theory of light, since they involve anticorrelations that result from the quantum measurement process.
+In 1974, the first such experiment was carried out by Clauser, who reported a violation of a classical Cauchy–Schwarz inequality.
+In 1977, Kimble et al. demonstrated an analogous anti-bunching effect of photons interacting with a beam splitter; this approach was simplified and sources of error eliminated in the photon-anticorrelation experiment of Grangier, Roger, & Aspect (1986); This work is reviewed and simplified further in Thorn, Neel, et al. (2004).